How to Pass a VA C&P Exam: What Veterans Must Do and Avoid

 1. Review Your Medical and Service Records

-Before the C&P exam, carefully review your service treatment records, VA medical records, and any private medical documentation.
-Veterans can submit these medical records online, through an accredited representative, or mail them to the VA regional office.
+Before the C&P exam, carefully review your VA claim file (C-File).
+This includes any service treatment records, VA medical records, and private medical documentation you have submitted online, through an accredited representative, or by mail to the VA regional office.
 Knowing what’s in your file helps you answer questions accurately and address potential discrepancies.

-For example, if your records indicate a diagnosis of chronic back pain, ensure you can discuss how it began during military service if applicable and its ongoing impact.
+For example, if your records indicate a diagnosis of chronic knee pain, ensure you can discuss how it began during military service, if applicable and its ongoing impact.
 Review any diagnostic test results or treatment notes to present an accurate picture of your condition.

 2. Understand the VA’s Rating Criteria